-Announced last September, the Art in the Parks: UNIQLO Park Expressions Grant builds on NYC Parks’ equity initiatives by bringing public art exhibits to parks in need of cultural programming.
-Take a look at this year's winners!
+Announced September 2016, the Art in the Parks: UNIQLO Park Expressions Grant builds on NYC Parks’ equity initiatives by bringing public art exhibits to parks in need of cultural programming.
+Take a look at our 2018-2019 winners!

 Joyce Kilmer Park

 Inspired by the neighboring Bronx Supreme Courthouse, Sitting Together critiques the established proceedings of courtroom cases.
 The sculptures will place the plaintiff and defendant within modified witness stands to encourage empathy and understanding, and redefine how we think of conflict resolution.
 Color and seating direction in each sculpture address the severity of the conflicts.
 July 2, 2018 to July 1, 2019.

 Dionisio Cortes Ortega received his Bachelor of Architecture from The Cooper Union before co-founding the firm Reform Architecture, which engages the public with conceptual, theoretical, and artistic projects, in addition to professional services.
 Originally from Mexico, Cortes Ortega currently lives and works in New York.

 Cara Lynch explores the tension between high and low, and private and public space in I’m So Happy You’re Here.
 Its patterns reference traditional parquet flooring, typically found in homes of the wealthy as a symbol of status and importance.
 By recontextualizing these patterns in a public mural, the work challenges notions of value and accessibility, as well as destination and origin.
 July 18, 2018 to July 19, 2019.